 This is designed to allow customers to hire a driver and car through a mobile app without having to go through the usual channels.
 It has been widely accepted due to the fact that it is cheaper than standard taxi fare, and customers can work out the cost before they get into the car using the app.

 The mobile app revolution means that customers can simply register for the app and then log on whenever they want to hire a cab.
 The first step is to choose a vehicle, which can include a Black Car – a high-quality vehicle, a taxi firm cab, UberX, which is an ordinary cab, a Range Rover style vehicle, and a luxury car.
 These choices affect the final cost of the trip.

 The next step is to mark your current location.
 After that, all you have to do is to wait for your car to pick you up.
 It sounds simple, but there have already been some flaws in this plan, which have caused upset among cab drivers.

-The Licensed Taxi Drivers Association also pointed out the length of time which some cab drivers have to train for- up to seven years – and comparing this with the unregulated, untested car drivers used by Uber.
-The refusal from Paris, Berlin and Milan to accept Uber has also been contrasted with Transport for London’s acceptance of the mobile system.
+The Licensed Taxi Drivers Association also pointed out the length of time which some cab drivers have to train for up to seven years and compared this with the unregulated, untested car drivers used by Uber.
+The refusal from Paris, Berlin, and Milan to accept Uber has also been contrasted with Transport for London’s acceptance of the mobile system.

-These uninsured drivers are also committing a serious offence by driving while uninsured, which has caused customers some problems when they were obliged to leave the car after the arrest of the driver.
+These uninsured drivers are also committing a serious offense by driving while uninsured, which had caused customers some problems when they were obliged to leave the car after the arrest of the driver.